ku4qo/SS-40-Digital-Transceiver/README.md

 * Long press of encoder button enters keyer speed menu
 * Short press of Enter key enters RIT mode
 * Long press of Enter key enters tune mode (turns on transmitter for 10 seconds or until you press the enter key again)

+# The information contained here is provided without support or warranty, as stated in the license details.